MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-accesscheck.md

 ## Scenarios

 Where and how your application performs access checks will depend upon the type of application you're building.
 Applications that handle full-file output and have no user interface will use the `EXTRACT` or `OWNER` rights most frequently.
 Applications with a user interface will require most granular controls, blocking access to user controls and export paths in the application.
-See the [performing access checks](#performing-access-checks)section for code examples.
+See the [performing access checks](#performing-access-checks) section for code examples.

 ### Applications without a user interface